wandb/docs/content/guides/integrations/metaflow.md

 Decorating a flow is equivalent to decorating all the constituent steps with a default.

-In this case, all steps in `WandbExampleFlow` will log datasets and models by default -- the same as decorating each step with `@wandb_log(datasets=True, models=True)`
+In this case, all steps in `WandbExampleFlow` default to logging datasets and models by default, just like decorating each step with `@wandb_log(datasets=True, models=True)`

 ```python
 from wandb.integration.metaflow import wandb_log